9.0

 ArcSite is best for specialties like flooring, fencing, roofing, concrete, and waterproofing contractors.
 Its mobile-friendly drawing and markup tool allows estimators to get instant takeoff calculations while in the field.
 Users can create precise floor plans using tablets or any mobile device without leaving the job site.

 ArcSite is unique for its ability to generate takeoff and estimates while the drawings are still being created.
-While drawing or modifying plans, the software will automatically update and generate takeoff quantities for materials, measurements and labor.
-Gone are the days of waiting a day or 2 to provide your customer an accurate estimate, ArcSite lets specialty contractors respond quickly and accurately to new opportunities.
+While drawing or modifying plans, the software will automatically update and generate takeoff quantities for materials, measurements, and labor.
+Gone are the days of waiting a day or 2 to provide your customer with an accurate estimate; ArcSite lets specialty contractors respond quickly and accurately to new opportunities.

 ArcSite